-After a confirmation message appears, click [Yes].

-5 Acknowledge the [Remove Shared File?] dialog box.
+- 4 After a confirmation message appears, click [Yes]. - Acknowledge the [Remove Shared File?] dialog box. - 6 When the uninstallation is complete, click [OK].

 The following procedure allows you to configure the printer port to use Smart-NetMonitor for Client.

 The target printer must be turned on before starting the installation process.